 What can I do to get cheaper car insurance?

 - Avoiding the suped-up dragsters and opting for a small, reliable run-around with low miles is a great start!

-- By adding a parent as an additional driver onto your policy, some companies will offer you a discount on your insurance, providing they have a clean driving record, and no previous claims.
+- By adding a parent as an additional driver to your policy, some companies will offer you a discount on your insurance, providing they have a clean driving record and no previous claims.

 - Black box insurance is another great way of keeping the costs to a minimum and helping you to develop safer driving skills.
 Companies base your premiums on how well you drive and generally offer discounts or rewards for driving in a safe manner.